Bethesda Terrace and Fountain is beautiful at any time of year.

 Located at the 72nd Street Cross Drive and considered the heart of Central Park, Bethesda Terrace and Fountain is stunning during all four seasons and at any time of day, be it daybreak or twilight.
 Constructed mostly from sandstone, the wide open space consists of an upper and lower terrace connected to two large staircases leading to the Arcade, which has the only ceiling in the world showcasing Minton tiles.

 At its center, Bethesda Fountain measures 26 feet high and 96 feet wide.
 It is one of the city’s largest fountains, and a desirable spot to meet friends, take a date, walk your dog, or find some alone time.

 “Angel of the Waters”

 Bethesda Fountain is the main feature on the lower section of Bethesda Terrace.
 The elegant sculpture, designed by Emma Stebbins in 1868 and later unveiled in 1873, is the grand focal point.
 The eight-foot bronze angel statue, also known as Angel of the Waters, sits atop the fountain with four cherubs at the base signifying Temperance, Purity, Health, and Peace.
-This quintessential destination is recognized as one of the most beautiful and frequented fountains in the world.
+This quintessential monument is recognized as one of the most beautiful and frequented fountains in the world.